 Barr Is Investigating The Investigators: Will He Find Wrongdoing Or Political Fuel?

 President Trump has handed Attorney General William Barr the keys to the vault.

 The White House says that will mean he can be freer to reveal wrongdoing if he finds it.
-Democrats call this a bid to scare up political "weapons."
+Democrats call it a bid to scare up political "weapons."

 Trump has authorized Barr to "declassify, downgrade, or direct the declassification or downgrading of information or intelligence" related to the origins of the investigation into Russia's interference in the 2016 presidential campaign, according to an official order.